bonsol-collective/bonsol/docs/docs/how-to-guides/interact-with-contracts.md

 You can can ensure you have the correct accounts by using the provided derivation functions.

-In rust as long as you know the IMAGE_ID and EXECUTION_REQEUST_ID you can use the following derivation functions to ensure you have the correct accounts.
+In rust as long as you know the IMAGE_ID and EXECUTION_REQUEST_ID you can use the following derivation functions to ensure you have the correct accounts.

 ```rust
 use bonsol_interface::{execution_address, deployment_address};